 - Conducts on-going research of eligible sites and districts.

 - Provides public education and community outreach programs

 - Collaborates on the integration of historic preservation with city planning and development activities.

 There are two ways to get more information:

 - Phone information is available by calling 3-1-1 in Minneapolis.
 If you’re calling outside Minneapolis, please dial (612) 673-3000.

 - Walk-in consultation is available at the Minneapolis Development Review Counter, 250 South 4 th Street, Minneapolis, Room 300.
 Preservation staff is available at the MDR counter Mondays, Tuesdays, Wednesdays, and Fridays from 8 a.m. to 3:30 p.m., and on Thursdays from 9 a.m. to 3:30 p.m.
 Customers requiring services must sign-in by 3:30 p.m.
 For more details, see the Minneapolis Development Review website

 Heritage Preservation Studies

-Lowry Hill East Residential Historic District Draft Designation Study: The City of Minneapolis seeks property owner input on the draft Lowry Hill East Residential Historic District designation study available online here.
-Please submit comments to John Smoley via e-mail (firstname.lastname@example.org) or U.S. Mail (John Smoley, 250 4th ST S, PSC 300, Minneapolis, MN 55415) before May 8.
+Lowry Hill East Residential Historic District Draft Designation Study: The City of Minneapolis seeks public input on the draft Lowry Hill East Residential Historic District design guidelines available online here.
+Please submit comments to John Smoley via e-mail (firstname.lastname@example.org ) or U.S. Mail (John Smoley, 250 4th ST S, PSC 300, Minneapolis, MN 55415) before July 2, 2015.